 If a prospect knew you could deliver what he needed, he would ask for a quote and potentially some references.
 Some consumers would go through the trouble of getting several quotes from different suppliers, but some didn't even bother.
 Once you acquired your lead, most of your marketing work was done.

-Over the last decades, the internet changed how construction marketing works, in 3 major areas:
+Over the last decades, the internet changed how marketing works in the outdoor living industry, in 3 major areas:

 1. The consumer "googles" the product